 Testing Requirements

 Whether you are performing routine or special case checks, or are progressing through the commissioning generation process, testing helps you to demonstrate that you can meet your Code obligations by clarifying your asset’s capabilities.
-The System Operator has prepared the following documents to help you understand what testing we require, depending on your asset:
+Refer to Chapter 7 of the Connected Asset Commissioning, Testing, and Information Standard (CACTIS) for the mandated requirements that apply to various assets, including:

 | Document | What it’s for |